 It often takes people a long while to realize that they have a problem, but once they do, they can get on the right track.
 Unfortunately, most people don’t know where to go next and how they can get the help they need.
 If you think that you have a problem with alcohol, these are some steps to take but first, if you can, speak with a professional for help such as a counselor or doctor.

-If you think that you have a problem with drinking, it’s a good idea to tell a friend or family member.
-Be sure to consider who you are confiding in about your worries; make sure if it someone that is trustworthy and doesn’t have a problem with alcohol also.
-It can be very scary if you are trying to deal with this stuff on your own and you need support if you are going to make positive changes.
+If you think that you have a problem with drinking, it’s a good idea to tell a trusted friend or family member.
+Be sure to consider who you are confiding in about your worries.
+Make sure it’s someone that is trustworthy and doesn’t have a problem with alcohol also.
+It can be very scary if you are trying to deal with this stuff on your own.
+You need support if you are going to make positive changes.
 So, find a friend or family member that you trust and tell them what is going on.

 Seek Professional Advice